Online Meditation

 Peter Bursky began serious meditation practice in 2007.
 His initial dive into the Insight and Tibetan traditions was followed with the intention to become a Buddhist monk, and he soon found himself wandering from monastery to monastery throughout Vietnam, Thailand and India.
 Upon discovering Dogen 'Mountains and Waters Sutra' and Robert Aitken's 'Taking the Path of Zen' in a far away library in India, he soon found himself back in Australia looking up the Sydney Zen Centre, a place that finally felt like home.
 Beginning koan practice in 2010 with Subhana Barzaghi Rōshi, he has since studied primarily with Subhana Barzaghi Rōshi and Allan Marett Rōshi.
 He was invited to become an apprentice teacher in 2019.
 He is also a musician, has a degree in music, runs a record label and is a student in the Ueda Sōko-ryū tradition of Chanoyu (Japanese Tea Ceremony).
 He lives amongst the mountains and rivers of the Hawkesbury river with his wife, two boys, two dogs and four lazy chickens.

-Jane began Zen practice in 2006 with a group of Buddhist meditators in the Blue Mountains.
-At this time she also took up koan study with Paul Maloney, and has continued to study with him since then.
-Since 2007 she has attended sesshin led by Subhana Barzaghi, Gillian Coote, Paul Maloney, Maggie Gluek and Allan Marett.
-In 2011 Paul Maloney was invited to be the teacher for the Blue Mountains Zen sangha, and since then Jane has been co-ordinator for the group.
-She has given dharma talks for SZC group in the Blue Mountains and at Annandale.
-Jane has a BA(Asian Studies) from A.N.U., but has devoted her working life to music as a pianist and composer, particularly in performance with her husband Ricardo.
+Jane began Zen practice in 2006 and took up koan study with her teacher Paul Maloney.
+She has attended sesshin led by SZC teachers, Allan Marett and Jeff Shore.
+In 2011 Paul Maloney was invited to be teacher for the Blue Mountains Zen sangha, and since then Jane has been co-ordinator for the group.
+She has given dharma talks for the Blue Mountains group, and for the SZC in Annandale and online.
+In 2018 Jane was invited to become an apprentice teacher, and in 2022 she received Dharma transmission from Paul Maloney.
+Jane has a BA(Asian Studies) from A.N.U., but has devoted her working life to music as a pianist and composer in both Latin-American and Classical styles.